tomduck/pandoc-eqnos/README.md

     $$ y = mx + b $$ {#eq:id}

 The prefix `#eq:` is required. `id` should be replaced with a unique identifier composed of letters, numbers, dashes, slashes and underscores.
-If `id` is omitted then the figure will be numbered but unreferenceable.
+If `id` is omitted then the equation will be numbered but unreferenceable.

 To reference the equation, use